Doing Laundry with Kids

 9. After the clothes have been washed, check wet garments for remaining stains, and re-treat as needed before drying.
 If you dry stained clothes in the dryer, the heat will set stains.

-10. Once the clothes are clean you can usually just put the load from the washer right into the dryer.
-Remember, though, that it's best to dry loads of clothes that are similar in fiber content and weight.
+10. Once the clothes are clean, you can just put the load from the washer into the dryer.
+Remember, though, that it's best to dry loads of clothes similar in fiber content and weight.

 Heavier items, such as towels and sweatshirts, require more heat and time in the dryer than lighter clothes, such as gym shorts and swimsuits.
 Dry only full loads.